avadev/Avalara-AvaTax-for-Magento2/docs/getting-started.md

 **Important:** Installation must be performed by an experienced Magento developer and these instructions assume that is the case.
 Installation support can only be provided to developers.

-1. Require the desired version of AvaTax (this extension is [registered on Packagist](https://packagist.org/packages/classyllama/module-avatax)):
+1. Require the desired version of AvaTax:

    1. 2.x.x Release Candidate:

       ```
       composer require classyllama/module-avatax:2.0.0-RC1
       ```

+      The 2.x.x release candidate contains the following enhancements to this extension: [Customs, Duty & Import Tax](./customs-duty-import-tax.md) and [Document Management](./document-management.md)

+      These features are currently in beta.
+Please report issues by [creating Github issues](https://github.com/classyllama/ClassyLlama_AvaTax/issues).

    2. 1.4.x Stable